nikhil-mallik/uiKitDemo/README.md

 - **UIViewController Extensions**: Provides methods for creating shared instances of view controllers from the storyboard.
 - **UICollectionView and UITableView Extensions**: Implements delegate and data source methods for managing collection and table views.
 - **UITableView Extensions**: Implements delegate and data source methods for managing table views within dropdown menus.
+- **UISearchBarDelegate**: Handles search functionality, including filtering data, clearing the search bar, and displaying original data when the search bar is empty.

 This UIKit demo project aims to deliver a comprehensive learning tool for understanding the essential concepts and best practices in iOS development.
 Through hands-on implementation, learners will gain valuable experience in building and managing a UIKit-based application.